heshdotcc/boiler/README.md

 ## Example gratia
 * Extend git sub-modules with degit and hygen
 * Explore webcomponents with svelte and hygen
-* Implement openlayers and svelte
+* Integrate openlayers and svelte within sapper
 * Implement an instant self-hosted custom search engine
 * Self-host a content managment system
 * Use automated tools like cypress, lighthouse-bot